 We have exploited the materials design tool to predict four new alloys [Patent applications EP14161255, US 2014/223465, GB1307533, EP14161529, US 2014/224885, GB1307535, EP14157622, amendment to US 2013/0052077 A2, GB1403486, GB1408536, Acta Materialia, 61, 3378 (2013), and Materials & Design] that were subsequently experimentally verified.
 This tool can help not only materials scientists, but moreover design engineers.
 At present engineers must design new objects and products around the shortcomings of pre-existing but non-ideal materials.
 The capability to develop materials computationally would allow engineers to instantly optimize bespoke materials for their application, bringing materials into the heart of the design process.

 The alloys developed include a new nickel-based alloy for turbine discs in jet engines, a novel alloy for lining the combustion chamber of a jet engine, and a molybdenum based forging alloy.
 Each alloy has eight individual physical properties that are predicted to match or exceed commercially available alternatives including fracture toughness, oxidation resistance, yield strength, creep resistance and processibility.
 These properties are calculated using a variety of techniques including ab initio calculations, physically based models, and interpolation of existing experimental data.
-Several properties for each alloy have subsequently been experimentally verified so the alloys are now undergoing compliance testing by Rolls Royce plc.
+Several properties for each alloy have subsequently been experimentally verified.

 |Last modified Copyright © Postal address|